A Friend in the Islands

 You can learn this hula dance in one session!

-YouTube is a great resource for instructional videos.
+There is a great resource of hula instructional videos on YouTube.

 Below are a few links to continue your hula training: